 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-View, browse and sort the ever-growing list of sessions by pass type, topic, and format.
-With this Session Scheduler, you can build your schedule in advance and access it during the show via export or with the GDC Mobile App, once live.
-Sessions do fill up so please arrive early to sessions that you would like to attend.
-Adding a session to your schedule does not guarantee you a seat.
+View, browse and sort the ever-growing list of sessions by day, pass type, topic, and format.
+With this Session Viewer, you can view GDC 2023 session details and speakers, and share your favorites via social media.
+You will be able to build your schedule and access it during the show via export or Mobile App, once live.
+Sessions do fill up and seating is first come, first serve, so arrive early to sessions that you would like to attend.